Code-Mountains/go-web-services/readme.md

 ]
 ```

-## Testing all endppoints at once using bash script
+## Testing all endpoints at once using bash script
 ```
 $ ./test-endpoints.sh
 curl localhost:8000/v1/healthcheck